-(1) Amounts reflected in these columns have been reclassified from the corresponding amounts included in the Form 8-K that we furnished on March 11, 2019.
+(1) Amounts reflected in these columns for the six months ended May 31, 2018 have been reclassified from the corresponding amounts included in the Form 8-K that we furnished on March 11, 2019.
 This reclassification is a revision of the recast of previously reported historical information associated with our retrospective adoption of the Revenue Recognition ASU and Pension ASU in the first quarter of 2019, as follows: (i) decreased cost of goods sold by \$4.2 million, with a resultant increase in gross profit by \$4.2 million; and (ii) increased selling, general and administrative expense by \$4.2 million.

-We adopted the following new accounting standards in the first quarter of 2019 on a prospective basis:
+We adopted the following new accounting standards in the first six months of 2019 on a prospective basis: